Anne-Ren/Anne-Ren.github.io/index.md

 - Protect desertification and sandy land by optimizing ecosystem services such as water conservation and soil conservation.
 - Long-term responses of ecosystem services such as soil conservation and carbon storage to extreme climates.

-My current research focuses on The Effect of Fire on Soil Water Infiltration in Grassland in the Loess Plateau Area.
+My current research focuses on The <font color="#B509AC"> Effect of Fire on Soil Water Infiltration in Grassland in the Loess Plateau Area</font>.
 My interest is the direction of soil science in the <font color="#B509AC">management of agricultural ecosystems</font> in the future and the adjustment of <font color="#B509AC">climate change</font>.
 In a word, for the future global ecosystems to change in a better direction, I wish to devote my talent to this meaningful cause and bring well-being to society.

 <br>